-1.12.2.5 Wake from USB
+1.13.2.5 Wake from USB

-USB bus activity wakes the computer from ACPI S1 or S3 states.
+USB bus activity wakes the computer from an ACPI S3 state.

 Wake from USB requires the use of a USB peripheral that supports Wake from USB and is supported by the operating system.